KungFu-Kenny/pydio_8_docker/README.md

 There's a self signed certificate but if you want to use another type of certificate you can modify them (you can find them in this directory `/etc/apache2/ssl`you will find both the .crt & .key files)

 3.Change where docker stores data
-By default it's using Docker's local Volumes but you can modify it to use your local storage (or server) what you have to do is modify the left part that is limited by `:` to where you want it to be stored and and the end of the files where the volumes are declared you will have to declared it here's the [official docker-compose volumes](https://docs.docker.com/compose/compose-file/#volumes) doc that explains how it works
+By default it's using Docker's local Volumes but you can modify it to use your local storage (or server) what you have to do is modify the left part that is limited by `:` to where you want it to be stored and and the end of the files where the volumes are declared you will have to declared it here's the [official docker-compose volumes](https://docs.docker.com/compose/compose-file/#volumes) doc that explains how it works.